usaid-cs/yesterday-i-learned/random.md

 - Ask for directions from a dog walker.
 Dog walkers are likely local, likely walk a lot, and likely know the roads on which they walk.
 - French stop signs say "ARRET\nSTOP".
 Quebec signs just say "ARRET".
 - By total length, Birmingham has more canals than Venice.
-- T-Mobile was/is owned by Deutsche Telekom.
 - [Amputees are never handcuffed to a vehicle door](https://www.quora.com/How-are-amputees-handcuffed), because of liability issues should the vehicle be set on fire.
 Other wastes of time include trying to handcuff double amputees, or pregnant women that get arrested for some reason.
 - The original version of the Pokérap had mewtwo, but not mew.
-- Ellen DeGeneres voiced Dory the blue tang.
-Blue tangs can live for 20 years.
 - WiFi "Guest mode" mainly disables LAN access, not Internet access.
 Think your printers and network shares.
 - [The 13th Doctor Who is a woman.](https://www.theverge.com/2017/7/16/15973556/jodie-whittaker-bbc-doctor-who-thirteenth-series-eleven-2018-tardis)
 - [STUN](https://en.wikipedia.org/wiki/STUN) used to stand for Simple Traversal of UDP through NAT; now it stands for Session Traversal Utilities for NAT.